The Graduate Program

 Extended Residence (ER): After completing six Residence Units, students are required to register for Extended Residence in any term in which they are holding a university teaching appointment, they are taking a class, or completing a degree requirement other than the dissertation defense.

-Matriculation and Facilities (M&F): Advanced students who are neither holding a university teaching appointment nor are completing a degree requirement can satisfy the continuous registration requirement by registering for Matriculation and Facilities (M&F), which allows them to make use of various University facilities.
-A Ph.D. student registers for M&F if he or she is writing or distributing the dissertation (for instance, while holding a Dissertation Writing Fellowship) and is not engaged in any of the following: taking a course, holding an appointment as a teaching or research fellow, or completing a degree requirement other than the dissertation defense.
-In all other cases a Ph.D. student must register for either a Residence Unit or Extended Residence.
+Matriculation and Facilities (M&F): Advanced students who neither hold a university teaching appointment nor are completing a degree requirement can satisfy the continuous registration requirement by registering for Matriculation and Facilities (M&F), which allows them to make use of various University facilities.
+A Ph.D. student registers for M&F if they are writing or distributing the dissertation (for instance, while holding a Dissertation Writing Fellowship) and are not engaged in any of the following: taking a course, holding an appointment as a teaching or research fellow, or completing a degree requirement other than the dissertation defense.
+In all other cases, a Ph.D. student must register for either a Residence Unit or Extended Residence.

 Financial Matters: Fellowships, Stipends, Grants, Taxation